Winter in Yellowstone and Grand Tetons National Park 2023

 accommodation, transportation whilst on the tour, tuition and guidance from Antony & Henrik.

 Meals and drinks, travel to and from the pre arranged meeting points, insurance.

 To book, please choose from the following two options:

 Clothing- Temperatures are likely to be very cold on this trip.
 You will need to be prepared for temperatures anywhere between freezing and 40 degrees below.
 This sounds scarier than it actually is.
-We will never be far from a warm vehicle or accommodation but you will need to have clothing sufficient for these temperatures.
-A thick down jacket and insulated trousers and boots will be essential as will thermal base layers.
+We will never be far from a warm vehicle or accommodation, but you will need to have clothing sufficient for these temperatures.
+A thick down jacket, insulated trousers and boots will be essential as will thermal base layers.
 All of this info will be supplied in due course in the tour notes.

 Climate and conditions- Of course out of our control and can potentially be different.
-Whilst I have yet to see that in Yellowstone due to the altitude, it is possible for condtions to be unseasonably warm.
+Whilst I have yet to see that in Yellowstone due to the altitude, it is possible for conditions to be unseasonably warm.
 We will make the most of whatever conditions we have at the time.

 Fitness- The tour is not a strenuous tour but we will be out for most of the day on many of our days.
-The terrain is very likely to be icy and therfore slippery and we may in places walk a few miles on flat terrain to complete a loop or walk to the barns in the Tetons.
+The terrain is very likely to be icy and therefore slippery and we may in places walk a few miles on flat terrain to complete a loop or walk to the barns in the Tetons.
 A pair of Yaktraks or similar will be essential to provide grip and these are very easy to use and remove.